Shade (rapper)

-Vito Ventura (born 10 December 1987), known professionally as Shade (/it/), is an Italian rapper, singer and voice actor.
+Vito Ventura (born 10 December 1987), known professionally as Shade (/it/), is an Italian rapper and voice actor.

+Life and career

 In 2013, he won the second edition of the freestyle battle show MTV Spit and debuted with the studio album Mirabilansia (Warner Music Italy) in 2015.

 Together with Federica Carta, he participated at the Sanremo Music Festival 2019 with the song "Senza farlo apposta".

 As a voice actor, he dubbed in Italian several films, TV series and anime, most notably Sonny Wright in Inazuma Eleven: Ares, Ugly Dog (Pitbull) in UglyDolls, and L (Ken'ichi Matsuyama) in the live-action film Death Note and its sequels.